 Reliable Lavender

 I always associated lavender with England.
-Maybe because of the variety English Lavender which is not English.
-Actually, it is from the Mediterranean – which explains why it does so well at our place.
-We are technically sub-tropical (apparently) but we are not as humid as the coast.
+Maybe because of the variety of English Lavender, which is not English.
+It is from the Mediterranean, which explains why it does so well at our place.
+We are technically sub-tropical (apparently), but we are not as humid as the coast.
 Lavender loves warm weather.
-It copes well with hot weather – but humidity, not so much.
+It copes well with hot weather, but humidity, not so much.
 Our lavender started flowering in July – the middle of winter if you agree with the traditional view of seasons.
-I believe our spring starts in August – so let’s say it is flowering in late winter and early spring.
-The bees are a buzzing around it now.
+I believe our spring starts in August, so let’s say it is flowering in late winter and early spring.
+The bees are buzzing around it now.
 I would show you, but have you ever tried to photograph a bee?
 It requires more patience than I have.

 It gets a bit leggy and ugly, trim it back – but not the woody stems.